 Hinton Hall is a fireproof structure built in 1959 and completely remodeled and refurbished in 1983-84.
-It houses all areas for the teaching of science, including a modern computer technology department.
+It houses all areas for the teaching of science, including a modern computer technology, and Mathematic Department.

-Heidelberg Hall constructed in 1959, houses the cafeteria and student center.
+Heidelberg Hall constructed in 1959, houses the cafeteria.
 The main floor of this building houses the cafeteria, and private dining room.
-The lower houses a merchandise and bookstore, lounge, student offices, and student post office.
+The lower floor houses a merchandise and bookstore, lounge, student offices, and student post office.